 Each LEAA funded project should have a written endorsement from the appropriate SPA.
 Endorsements from other sources may be attached if available.

 Attachment C

-For LEAA funded projects, attach a copy of the most recent grant application, all annual progress reports, and the most recent quarterly reports.
+For LEAA funded projects, attach a copy of the most recent grant application and all annual progress reports.
 If a formal evaluation has been undertaken, this report should also be attached.

 Exemplary Projects Review Board

 State Officials